naepre/BINF4241-group29/Assignment_5/README.md

           - The program should not assign the "UNO" to a wrong player.

       d.
 Point out Someone forgot to say "UNO"
-          + The program should check if the player did really not said "UNO".
-If yes it gives the player two card from the top of the draw pile.
+          + The program should check if the player did really not said "UNO" and proceed accordingly.
           - It should not give any cards to a wrong player or make similar mistakes as pointed out in 'Draw a Card'.

       e.
 Challenge Someone who played a '+4 Wild Card'
           + The program should check/know if the player playing the card has a different card with matching color to the top card on the discard pile.
-If yes it should hand the playing player 4 cards for 'cheating'.
-Otherwise it should give the challenger 6 cards.
           + It should remember which player challenged whom correctly.

       f.
 Declare the Color of the Next Card after playing some Type of Wild Card